Dhii/psr-14/README.md

 [![This package complies with Dhii standards](https://img.shields.io/badge/Dhii-Compliant-green.svg?style=flat-square)][Dhii]

 ## Details
-This package holds the interfaces for the [PSR-14][php-fig/event-manager] standard.
+This package holds the interfaces for the [PSR-14][php-fig/event-manager] standard as it used to be when it was "Event Manager".
 When the standard actually enters a draft state, and the FIG publishes it separately, this package may become deprecated.
 However, we will maintain compatibility where possible, and will release versions with proper stability.

 ### Version Guide
 - [`0.1.x`][0.1.x] - This focuses on the [orignal specification][php-fig/event-manager].
 If the spec changes, a new